Bikepacking Exmoor & Quantock Hills

 - A historic ‘clapper’ bridge called Tarr Steps dates back to 1000BC.
 Tackle the river crossings upstream when the water levels are low enough.

 - Weather in Exmoor is unpredictable, but July-October is a safe bet.
 Not only will there be less chance of rain, but the trails and bridleways will have had more time to dry out over the Spring and Summer months.
 Either way, waterproof jackets and shelter are a must!

 - Taunton is good place to start if arriving by train.
-It’s only about 3 hours from London.
-Bikes are allowed on the trains for free, but it’s best to reserve a space in advance (there are only 2-4 bikes allows per train).
+It’s only about three hours from London.
+Bikes are allowed on the trains for free, but it’s best to reserve a space in advance (there are only 2-4 bikes allowed per train).

 - If you plan on incorporating this into a longer cycling tour, a great connection would be the EWE bikepacking route.

 - Keep your food out of reach from the Exmoor ponies when wild camping on the moors.
 We had a particularly cheeky pony looking for handouts.

 - There are a few sections of trail that are technically ‘footpath’, so cycling is not officially allowed, but local riders do use these sections and it’s very unlikely to upset anyone.
 If you find yourself cycling on narrow singletrack and come across a walker, just be courteous and give them the right of way.
 Almost no one will have an issue with bikes.

 - Wild camping is tolerated within Exmoor National Park so long as you are not visible from the trails or roads.
 You must move on each day, and don’t hop fences when near private land.

 - We wild camped at three different spots (marked on the GPS route).
 These are Cothelstone Hill, Dunkery Beacon, and the lookout near Halse Farm.
 We also spotted several other suitable spots along the way.